I did "autoresearch" in a hackathon and won some GPU credits

 Performance

-Each training loop takes between 5 minutes to 30 minutes.
+Each training loop takes between 5 and 30 minutes.
 The free tier of Modal allows you to use 10 GPUs at once.

-The model initialized with a training loss of 12.0 and somewhat converged to a training loss of 2.0.
-The validation loss is 3.5.
+For the model that achieved a validation loss of 3.5, the model initialized with a training loss of 12.0 and somewhat converged to a training loss of 2.0.

 Things I remembered I had to intentionally design

-The job of the autoresearch agent is to only figure out the model architecture.
-I decided that I will be the one to transform the input to the output.
-They should do some data analysis on the dataset and learn something.
+The only job of the autoresearch agent is to figure out the model architecture.
+I want the agent to assume that the data is fixed, and focus on optimizing the model architecture.
+I decided that I would be the one to transform the game state into the model input (384 x 64 x 64).

 Every model tested should be a standalone file that should not be modified after testing.
-Initially I discovered that the agent modified the model architecture code after testing - this is bad because it will be very difficult to understand what exactly was the model architecture that produced a certain result.
+Initially I discovered that the agent modified the model architecture code after testing - this is bad because it makes it very difficult to understand exactly which model architecture produced a given result.

 These are some things I learnt